saurabhkr78/saurabhkr78/README.md

 - 👯 I’m looking to collaborate on **low level development projects**.

-- ⚡intrinsic motivators: **Enginnering,Riding,geopolitics,philosophy,singing,,intellectual talks,adventurous travelling**.
+- ⚡intrinsic motivators: **Riding,geopolitics,philosophy,singing,adventurous travelling**.
-- 👩‍💻 Love talking to developers.
+- 👩‍💻 Love talking to developers for Enginnering side of Tech.
 - <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>Pick a slot if you'd like to meet me and chat about anything you are passionate about - but make sure to describe the agenda</b> :)</em>

 <a href="https://calendly.com/meetsaurabh78/30min" target="_blank"><img width="498" alt="meet_link" src="https://user-images.githubusercontent.com/15426564/144297439-f530f383-e73e-41e0-9914-a9b7d3f432e5.png"></a>